acend/kubernetes-basics-training/content/en/docs/06/_index.md

 }
 ```

-Scale from 3 replicas to 1 replica.
+Scale from 3 replicas to 1.
 The output shows which Pod is still alive and is responding to requests:

 ```